dalelotts/angular-bootstrap-datetimepicker/.github/issue_template.md

+## Before submitting a new issue

+Please have a look at [issues marked with the `type: faq` label](https://github.com/dalelotts/angular-bootstrap-datetimepicker/issues?utf8=%E2%9C%93&q=is%3Aissue%20label%3A%22type%3A%20faq%22%20).

 ### Is this a Support Question?
-A support question starts with `how`, `why`, or some other statement indicating you are trying to understand how to use this directive.
+A support question starts with `how`, `why`, or some other statement indicating you are trying to understand how to use this component.
 For support questions, please use one of these channels:
 Gitter: https://gitter.im/dalelotts/angular-bootstrap-datetimepicker
 Stack Overflow: http://stackoverflow.com/search?q=angular-bootstrap-datetimepicker